logicent/crudle/README.md

 **Context**

-Yii2 Crudle (CRUD logic engine) is a meta framework for rapid application development and customization using a modified (basic) template, predefined coding conventions and fully-fledged admin backend based on Semantic UI.
+Yii2 Crudle (CRUD logic engine) is a meta framework for rapid application development and customization using a modified project template, some predefined coding conventions and a fully-fledged admin backend built with Semantic UI.

 **Containers**
 - backend   (App)